SSWConsulting/SSW.People.Profiles/Jeoffrey-Fischer/Jeoffrey-Fischer.md

 ---

+## About Jeoffrey

-Jeoffrey Fischer (PhD) is a **Software Engineer** based at SSW's Sydney office.
-He was born in Strasbourg, France.
+Jeoffrey Fischer is a skilled **Software Engineer** at SSW’s Sydney office.
+Born in Strasbourg, France, he has a diverse background in both technical expertise and team leadership.
+After completing the FireBootCamp program, Jeoffrey joined SSW and has since contributed his strong technical proficiency and passion for technology to the team.

-**Tech skills** - Jeoffrey originally started with SSW through the **FireBootCamp** program, which provided valuable training and preparation for the world of software engineering.
-He brings a tremendous enthusiasm to his current role, showcasing proficiency in various technologies, including **.NET, EF Core, Angular, React, NextJS, SQL databases** and **Microsoft Azure**, all of which contribute to his evolving skills as a valuable team member.

-**Scrum** - Jeoffrey is a certified **Scrum Master**.
-He enjoys the challenge of balancing his team's happiness with their productivity while making sure the Scrum process flows smoothly during each Sprint.
-Keeping constant communication within the Team members is his mantra to ensure the three pillars of Scrum are continuously followed: Transparency, Inspection and Adaptation.

-**Other interests** - Jeoffrey is a certified **Personal Trainer** (Certificate III & IV of Fitness).
-Outside of the office, he is either wrestling with the intricacies of mastering those wild John Mayer **guitar** solos or honing his bottoms-up technique at the SSW weekly Friday **pub** sessions.
-Alternatively, you might catch him at the **gym** or in the comfort of his home, immersed in **video games**.
+## Tech skills

+Jeoffrey has a broad and evolving skill set, specializing in the following technologies:

+- **Backend**: .NET, EF Core
+- **Frontend**: Angular, React, Next.js
+- **Databases**: SQL
+- **Cloud**: Microsoft Azure

+His continuous learning and enthusiasm for new challenges make him a valuable team player at SSW.

+## Scrum Master

+As a **certified Scrum Master**, Jeoffrey takes pride in guiding his team through the Scrum process.
+He balances productivity with team morale, ensuring that the three pillars of Scrum—Transparency, Inspection, and Adaptation—are consistently upheld.
+His focus on open communication and collaboration helps his team deliver successful outcomes each Sprint.

+## Interests

+Outside of work, Jeoffrey has a passion for fitness, holding a **Certificate III & IV in Personal Training**.
+When he’s not perfecting his John Mayer guitar solos, you can find him either at the gym or indulging in video games.
+On Fridays, Jeoffrey enjoys relaxing with his colleagues during SSW's weekly pub sessions.